Governor Gavin Newsom – sworn into office as 40th Governor of the State of California on January 7, 2019

 2015 Legislative Report- Leg Day at the Capitol (Recap)

 On March 24, 2015, several of our CalCom members traveled to Sacramento for CalCom’s Legislative Day at the State Capitol.
-With over two-thirds of the Legislature being new, it was important to bring our unique issues before many of the new staff, legislators and policy consultants.
+With over two-thirds of the Legislature being new, it was important to bring our unique issues before many of the new staff, legislators, and policy consultants.

 The day started at 8:30 a.m. with our first meeting at 9:00 a.m.
-We met with over eleven offices, including a meeting with newly elected Assemblyman Jim Wood, Chair of the Select Committee on the Digital Divide in Rural California, who has introduced legislation regarding deployment of broadband to rural California (AB 1262).
-CalCom members also met with Assemblyman Anthony Rendon, the new Chair of the Assembly Utilities and Commerce Committee, who also has legislation that would deal with rural broadband issues and reform at the California Public Utilities Commission.
-In addition, to meeting with many of the members of the Assembly Utilities and Commerce Committee, we met with newly elected member, Assemblyman David Hadley, representing South LA County, who, interestingly, has a background working on telecommunications issues.
+We met with over eleven offices, including a meeting with newly elected Assemblyman Jim Wood, Chair of the Select Committee on the Digital Divide in Rural California, who has introduced legislation regarding the deployment of broadband to rural California (AB 1262).
+CalCom members also met with Assemblyman Anthony Rendon, the new Chair of the Assembly Utilities and Commerce Committee, who also has legislation that would deal with rural broadband issues, and reform, at the California Public Utilities Commission.
+In addition, to meeting with many of the members of the Assembly Utilities and Commerce Committee, we met with the newly elected member, Assemblyman David Hadley, representing South LA County, who, interestingly, has a background working on telecommunications issues.

-This day gave CalCom a great opportunity to provide an education about our member companies and explain our role in the delivery of communications services in rural California.
+This day gave CalCom a great opportunity to provide education about our member companies and explain our role in the delivery of communications services in rural California.
 We also had a few opportunities to explain the difficult regulatory environment in which we operate and demonstrate the distinction of our members.

 Thank you to all who participated in CalCom’s Legislative Day!